S54 Vanos Procedure

 Locate oil accumulator pipe bracket mounting bolt under radiator lower hose (mirror).

-Remove oil accumulator pipe bracket mounting bolt (10mm socket 3/8″ / 3/8″ ratchet & extension).
+Take out oil accumulator pipe bracket mounting bolt (10mm socket 3/8″ / 3/8″ ratchet & extension).

 Move oil accumulator pipe to rear.